metadevpro/terraform-aws-training/Readme.md

 ## SSH Keys

 AWS requires to setup a pair of SSH keys to access the machines.
-To do it go to [https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#KeyPairs:](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#KeyPairs:) and create a key pair.
+To do it go to [https://eu-south-2.console.aws.amazon.com/ec2/v2/home?region=eu-south-2#KeyPairs:](https://eu-south-2.console.aws.amazon.com/ec2/v2/home?region=eu-south-2#KeyPairs:) and create a key pair.
 The keys must be created for an specific AWS region.
-In this example using Paris = `eu-west-3`.
+In this example using Zaragoza = `eu-south-2`.

 - The public key will be retained by AWS.
 - The private key is the one you are downloading.
 (Use the PEM format.)